 ohne Surrealismus.

-Surrealismus ohne Surrealisten
+Surrealismus ohne Surrealisten,

 Galerie nächst St. Stephan,